 The pair who ruled during World War II enjoyed a deep and enduring friendship despite their differences.

 So strong was the relationship between the two that the Queen wrote the former Prime Minister a handwritten letter when he retired and broke protocol at his funeral.

-As we know, Queen Elizabeth meets with the prime minister for weekly catch-ups, of which no record is kept.
-Over her reign, she has met with 15 prime ministers, including current PM Boris Johnson.
-The chat range from political to personal, and over the years stories have emerged that tell tales of how the Queen's meeting with Mr Churchill stretched from 30 minutes to two hours.
+As we know, the late Queen Elizabeth met with the current Prime Minister for weekly catch-ups, of which no record is kept.
+Over her reign, she met with 15 prime ministers.
+The chat ranged from political to personal, and over the years stories have emerged that tell tales of how the Queen's meeting with Mr. Churchill stretched from 30 minutes to two hours.

 Sir Winston served as Prime Minister from 1940 to 1945, then again from 1951 to 1955 and was the first leader Queen Elizabeth worked with when she ascended the throne in 1952.